repoze/repoze.who/docs/api.rst

        who_api = get_api(request.environ)

-Alternately, the application might configure the ``APIFactory`` at startup, and then use it to find the API object, or create it if it was not already created for the current request:
+Alternately, the application might configure the ``APIFactory`` at startup, as above, and then use it to find the API object, or create it if it was not already created for the current request (e.g. perhaps by the middleware):

 .. code-block:: python